- Effective Date: 5/8/2025

 Breach Notification

-We are required to notify you in the event of a breach of your health information, including SUD and mental health treatment records, in accordance with HIPAA, 42 CFR Part 2, and Kentucky law requirements.
+We are required to notify you in the event of a breach of your unsecured health information, including SUD records, in accordance with HIPAA and 42 CFR Part 2.

 How to File a Complaint

 If you believe your privacy rights have been violated, you may file a complaint with New Vista, with the Kentucky Office of the Ombudsman, or with the U.S. Department of Health and Human Services.
-Filing a complaint will not affect your treatment or rights.
+Filing a complaint will not affect your treatment or rights or result in relation of any kind.

 To file a complaint with us: